 Cameroon low in press freedom rankings

-Abba is one of several reporters and media organizations that has suffered under the government's media crackdown.
+Abba is one of several reporters who have suffered under the government's media crackdown.
 Earlier this year, at least eight journalists were arrested in the crisis in the Anglophone region.
 The journalists were later released on a pardon by President Paul Biya.

 The National Communication Council (NCC) suspended the licenses of at least 40 media houses for six months for violating terrorism laws.
 The NCC's President Peter Essoka said that these journalists are "people who think that they have a certain aura around them and that nobody can touch them."